Justin-Gonzalez/password-generator/README.md

 # password-generator
-this project show the various concepts used in javascript by creating a password generator. funcions, arrays, and peompts are used.
+this project show the various concepts used in javascript by creating a password generator. funcions, arrays, and prompts are used.